Master of Science

 TRPM2 (1507 amino acids), a non-selective cation channel with substantial permeability for Ca2+, is responsive to oxidative stress, and is a mediator of cell death in several cell types.
 Ca2+-calmodulin has been shown to promote channel activation and inactivation, however the mechanisms are not fully understood.
 Identifying candidate CaM binding sites using in silico screening, I hypothesized that Ca2+-dependent inactivation (CDI) of TRPM2 is mediated by an intracellular CaM binding domain unique from that of activation (406-415AA).
 I systematically determined the minimum binding domains for three CaM candidate sites on TRPM2’s intracellular domains using truncated fragments and subsequent CaM-Sepharose pull-downs.
 TRPM2 with substitution mutations to candidate sites were transfected into HEK293 cells; currents were recorded using 2mM or 0.5mM Ca2+ extracellular fluid and adenosine diphosphate ribose (ADPR) in the patch pipette.
 Abolished and reduced currents respectively were observed as a result of amino acid substitution to CaM binding regions at 172-187AA and 1087-1101AA of TRPM2.
 The two identified CaM candidate sites may establish a potential molecular link to CDI of TRPM2.

 Lockhart, Brian M. W., "Calclium-calmodulin regulation of TRPM2 currents" (2012).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
+Electronic Thesis and Dissertation Repository.
 Paper 663.